paleologos/ngrok_tunnel_tracker/README.md

-After that, you should give execution permision to the file create-service.sh
+After that, you should give execution permision to the files installer.sh and create-service.sh

+sudo chmod +x installer.sh

 sudo chmod +x create-service.sh

-After that, you should run create-service.sh .
-This file will create linux service based on the app-tracker.py, automaticaly start that service, test (give status of that service), and enables it on boot.
+After that, you should run installer.sh to update your system and install curl, if it isn't installed, and after that,  create-service.sh .
+This file (create-service.sh ) will create linux service based on the app-tracker.py, automaticaly start that service, test (give status of that service), and enables it on boot.

+./installer.sh

 ./create-service.sh